M66B/FairEmail/FAQ.md

 it is not possible to guarantee that a new message notification with a preview text will always be sent to a wearable.

-If you think this is good enough, you can enable the notification option *Only send notifications with a message preview to wearables* and if this does not work the notification option *Show notifications with a preview text only*.
+If you think this is good enough, you can enable the notification option *Only send notifications with a message preview to wearables* and if this does not work, you can try to enable the notification option *Show notifications with a preview text only*.

 If you want to have the full message text sent to your wearable, you can enable the notification option *Preview all text*.
 Note that some wearables are known to crash with this option enabled.